4 minute read

 This helps to add value to data from the previous layers before sending it to the next layers.

-The data visualization layer is the final stage of a data ingestion pipeline and primarily deals with data presentation.
+The data visualisation layer is the final stage of a data ingestion pipeline and primarily deals with data presentation.

 It shows the value of data to users in understandable formats.
-At the data visualization layer, a proper presentation of data is provided to provide insights to users.
+At the data visualisation layer, a proper presentation of data is provided to provide insights to users.

 Benefits of well-designed data ingestion